El Scorcho: Lyric changes

 The song also mentions the band Green Day in the lyric "I asked you to go to the Green Day concert/You said you never heard of them."
 In 2005, Weezer often changed the lyric to "I asked you go to the Foo Fighters concert" while on the Foozer tour; and changed it to "the Weezer concert" later the same year.
-During their stop in Chicago for Lollapalooza, this was again changed to "I asked you to go to the Pixies concert" (a line that was also used in the 2019 tour with them), who were playing just before Weezer on a nearby stage; and at the Panic! at the Disco and Weezer 2016 Summer Tour, the line was sung "I asked you to go to the Panic concert".
+During their stop in Chicago for Lollapalooza, this was again changed to "I asked you to go to the Pixies concert" (a line that was also used in the 2019 tour with them), who were playing just before Weezer on a nearby stage; and at the Panic! at the Disco and Weezer 2016 Summer Tour, the line was sung "I asked you to go to the Panic concert"; and while playing at John Cain Arena in Melbourne on October 6, 2023, the lyric was changed to "I asked you to go to the KISS concert", as they were opening for KISS the next day in Sydney.